NWChemEx/TensorWrapper/_sources/developer/design/symmetry.rst.txt

 - Can we use jagged tensors here?
 In particular I'm thinking an upper-triangular matrix without the lower triangle is a jagged matrix.
+- I believe that symmetry can be completely implemented without needing to store the tensor's overall shape (``Translational`` will need the shapes of the blocks, but shouldn't need the overall shape).